Murchison Falls National Park Map

 Birds of Murchison Falls National Park

 Murchison Falls National Park is home to over 451 bird species.
-The checklist is headed by the shoebill, the main motivating fact behind many ornithological tours to Uganda.
+The shoebill leads the checklist, serving as the primary driving force behind many ornithological tours to Uganda.

-Sightings of the shoebill in Murchison are almost guaranteed on a boat trip on the Victoria Nile towards the Lake Albert delta.
-Other top birds in this park include:- Abyssinian ground hornbill, African jacana, African quail finch, Black-billed barbet, Black-headed gonolek, Black-headed lapwing, Blue-headed coucal, Denham’s bustard, Eastern grey plantain-eater, Giant kingfisher, Goliath heron , etc.
+Abyssinian ground hornbill, African jacana, African quail finch, Black-billed barbet, Black-headed gonolek, Black-headed lapwing, Blue-headed coucal, Denham’s bustard, Eastern grey plantain-eater, Giant kingfisher, Goliath heron, etc.

 The Nile-Lake Albert Delta

-Lake Albert delta is found on the southwestern side of Murchison Falls Game Park.
+Murchison Falls Game Park's southwest side is home to Lake Albert Delta.
 It is an expanse of lowland where the Nile River enters Lake Albert.

 The Paraa Region

 Paraa means a ‘place of hippos’ in the ‘Luo’ local language.
-The place is found at the southern bank of the Nile River.
+The place is located on the southern bank of the Nile River.

-The park headquarters lies also in Paraa, as does the park’s reception/ticket office.
+The park headquarters lie also in Paraa, as does the park’s reception/ticket office.

 The Buligi Game Tracks